 If you fear getting detained from ICE and deported to your country of origin, it is vital to understand how ICE works and what the process is after getting detained.
 However, there are some cases when non-U.S. citizens aren’t detained and released from ICE.
 Our immigration attorneys explain the difference between a detained and non-detained immigration arrest.

 ICE’s Enforcement and Removal Operations (ERO) division is in charge of overseeing the nation’s civil immigration detention system.
 They ultimately determine whether a non-U.S. citizen should remain detained or non-detained.
-If they believe that a person needs to remain under custodial supervision, they place them in a detention facility where they are “detained.”
-However, some are released from secure custody--making them “non-detained.”

 A person can get released from a detention center if they are able to post bail to ensure that ICE will be able to locate them throughout their entire immigration court proceeding.
 Even after being detained, the ERO continues to closely monitor detained and non-detained cases until the judge’s order.

 What To Do If You Are Detained by Immigration

 Individuals who are detained by Immigration officials have certain rights.
 It is important that you know your rights and ways that you can protect your case.

 - Exercise your right to remain silent.
 Do not discuss your case, do not share information about your background with immigration officials without an attorney present.

 - Ask to speak to an attorney immediately.
 The government will not provide one for you

 - Do not sign anything without consulting an attorney.
 You could be signing away your rights.